discourse/discourse-releases/README.md

 ## Running / Development

-- `pnpm start`
+- `pnpm start` - Start the development server
-- Visit your app at [http://localhost:4200](http://localhost:4200).
+- Visit your app at [http://localhost:5173](http://localhost:5173)
-- Visit your tests at [http://localhost:4200/tests](http://localhost:4200/tests).

-### Code Generators

-Make use of the many generators for code, try `pnpm ember help generate` for more details
+### Generating Data Files

+The application requires data files to be generated from the Discourse repository:

+- `pnpm build:data` - Generate commits.json and new-features.json

+This will:
+1. Clone the Discourse repository to `tmp/discourse-repo`
+2. Extract commit information and generate `data/commits.json`
+3. Fetch new features from meta.discourse.org to `data/new-features.json`

+**Note**: This process can take several minutes and requires git to be installed.

 ### Running Tests